Safety Precautions for Total Release Foggers

 Keep foggers away from ignition sources

 When nonchemical pesticide prevention measures are not effective to control pests, you may choose to use a chemical pesticide.
 One type of product is the total release fogger.
 While these products can be effective under the proper circumstances, they can pose real risks to your home and family if used improperly.
-Before using a total release fogger in your home or building, please read and follow the safety tips and common-sense precautions below.
+Before using a total release fogger in your home or building, please read and follow these safety tips and common-sense precautions.

 - Do not use more foggers than necessary - Watch Video